 If your bloating symptoms remain after your period has passed, you should see a doctor to rule out anything more serious.

 You’re not alone if you’re running on fumes and can’t get a good night’s sleep before your period starts.
 Changes in hormones and brain chemicals in the days leading up to your period might have an impact on your mood and sleep.
 Serotonin levels, a brain chemical that influences mood, frequently fall in tandem with oestrogen levels.

-Due to high levels of progesterone, which plays a crucial role in your pregnancy, plays a role in the second half of the menstrual cycle as well.
+High levels of progesterone, which plays a crucial role in your pregnancy, play a role in the second half of the menstrual cycle as well.
 Fatigue is also an early pregnancy sign.
 Many early pregnancy symptoms, including cramping, mood swings, breast tenderness, and weariness, are similar to the symptoms you could have before your period.